Tickets can only be booked via a Member’s Office. Members of the public cannot book tickets themselves.

 - You can also ask other MPs if they will give you their allocation of tickets – again check the chart to see who has tickets and when – but this normally requires a certain amount of swapping and haggling.
 If you get tickets in this way, don’t forget to make sure they are passed onto you.

 - It is quite easy to get tickets for other days as long as you apply a long time in advance.
-You can apply online here: Request Form for Gallery Tickets – Behind The Security Screen You can apply for six tickets for normal question times and two for PMQs.
-Mondays and Tuesdays are always 2.30pm, Wednesdays 11.30am, Thursdays 10:30am and Fridays 9:30am.
+You can apply using the form on the Parliamentary Intranet https://intranet.parliament.uk/access-buildings/access/galleries/.
+You can apply for tickets for normal question times, but only two tickets PMQs.
+Mondays are 2.30pm, Tuesdays and Wednesdays are 11.30am, Thursdays 9:30am and Fridays (if the house is sitting) 9:30am.
 People understandably prefer PMQs but will sometimes be happy with normal departmental question time.
 The Order of Questions can be found here: http://www.publications.parliament.uk/pa/cm200809/cmwib/wb090228/order.htm.

 - You will need to fill in the full name and address of one of the people who will be using the tickets (i.e. a teacher if it’s a school visit, but it can be the school address).

-- The Admissions Order Office (AOO) staff are very helpful, so if you need any assistance, give them a call on Ext 3700/3701.
+- The Admissions Order Office (AOO) staff are very helpful, so if you need any assistance, give them a call on ext 3700.
 They try to be as accommodating as possible within the rules.

 - If you’ve still been unable to get tickets for PMQs than its worth ringing in the morning and checking if they’ve had any handed back.
 In theory you have to queue from 11am when unclaimed tickets are released (get there early) but if you ring enough and are nice enough you can sometimes get them earlier in the day.
 (If your MP is particularly keen to get tickets then they can also queue and will get priority over staff.)